balOS/quartz/content/C- Designing for ambient review is a rich opportunity space.md

 ---
-title: "C- Designing for ambient review is a rich opportunity space"
+title: C- Designing for ambient review is a rich opportunity space
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---
 If [[People don’t intentionally review old notes]] but still want old notes to resurface, we might ask how to display that information in an ambient manner, in contrast to traditional approaches that require individuals to explicitly choose to review old notes.